Smart Plumbing Controls in North Carolina | 911 Plumbing NC

 What does a smart shutoff valve actually do?

 It installs on your main line and monitors flow, pressure, and temperature continuously.
-When it detects a leak or a burst, it alerts your phone and can shut the water off automatically — protecting the whole the United States home even when no one is there.
+When it detects a leak or a burst, it alerts your phone and can shut the water off automatically — protecting the whole North Carolina home even when no one is there.